trek-view/basecamp/_posts/2021-04-23-trek-view-ride-quality-index.md

 The concept of G’s, or “G-forces,” refers to multiples of the acceleration due to gravity and the concept applies to acceleration in any direction, not just toward the Earth.
 1G is the acceleration we feel due to the force of gravity.

 For example, let's say you accelerate from 0-100km/h in 2.3 seconds.
-100kph is 28m/s, 28 / 2.3 = 12m/s^2, 12 / 9.8 = 1.2G.
+100kph is 28m/s, 28 / 2.3 = 12m/s^2, 12 / 9.8 = 1.2G (y).

-G-force is often used express the forces on the human body during acceleration, and is perfect to measure change in forces on the bike and it's rider as it travels across a trail.
+G-force is often used express the forces on the human body during acceleration, and is a perfect measure of change in force on the bike and its rider across the z axis as they travel along the trail.

 ## Capturing the data